PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
+#!bin/bash
-13. We are symbols, and inhabits symbols.
-I will create a symolic link in my current working directory.
+14. Copy HTML files.
+I will create a script that copies all the HTML files from the current working directory to the parent of the working directory.